Luso-Indian: Early history

-Some Portuguese explorers expressed a disdain for their existence, Parson Terry, writing in 1616 stated that "The truth is that the Portuguese, especially those who are born in the Indian colonies, most of them a mix'd seed begotten upon the natives, are a very low, poor-spirited people, called therefore the Gallinas Del Mar, the hens of the sea!"
+Some observers expressed a disdain towards the Portuguese community in India.
+Parson Terry, writing in 1616, stated that "The truth is that the Portuguese, especially those who are born in the Indian colonies, most of them a mix'd seed begotten upon the natives, are a very low, poor-spirited people, called therefore the Gallinas Del Mar, the hens of the sea!"

+Abuses were also recorded during this period.
+The Goa Inquisition (1560–1812) prosecuted Hindus and Christians suspected of heresy, resulting in confiscations, punishments, and forced conversions.
+Historians note that women and lower-caste converts were particularly vulnerable, with their marriages and social mobility often controlled by church and colonial authorities.
+At the same time, members of the emerging Luso-Indian community gained positions in trade, administration, and the clergy, which helped sustain their social prominence.

 Arrival of other Europeans

 The English, French and Dutch East India Companies became active in Far East trading in a meaningful way about a hundred and fifty years after the Portuguese.
 They too set up their posts throughout the Indian Ocean.
-By the middle of the 17th century there were several thousand Portuguese and Luso-Indians in India and a relatively small population of other Indian-Europeans.
+By the middle of the 17th century, there were several thousand Portuguese and Luso-Indians in India and a relatively small population of other Indian-Europeans.

 By the end of the 17th century, the East India Companies had established three major trading posts in India – Fort St. George (Chennai), Fort St William (Kolkata) and Bombay Island.
 In 1670, the Portuguese population in Madras numbered around 3000.

+Nevertheless, the Luso-Indian community retained its identity through its religious institutions, Portuguese surnames, and distinctive cultural practices.

 Portuguese speaking communities in Republic of India

 Korlai

 Korlai is central to a small thriving community of Indo-Portuguese Christians, settled for nearly 500 years on the western coast of India at Chaul near Mumbai.
 This is one of the only unique 16 century Portuguese speaking community in India today, where the language has over the decades metamorphosed to Korlai Portuguese creole, a variant mix of the 16th century Portuguese & local Indian languages.
 The Portuguese left Korlai & Chaul around 1740 & the language also survived due to Portuguese speaking priests, as the priestly diocese was under Goa till early 1960s.
 It has vigorous use and it is also known as Kristi ("Christian"), Korlai Creole Portuguese, Korlai Portuguese, or Nou Ling ("our language" in the language itself).
-The small surviving community of a 1600 strong population is an excellent specimen of the cultural diversity, integrity and the extensive trade links of historical India.
+The small surviving community of a 1,600 strong population is an excellent example of the cultural diversity, integrity and the extensive trade links of historical India.
 The place also boasts to be an area where Christian, Hindus, Muslims & Jews have been living together in harmony since centuries within the same region & yet proudly relate themselves as Indians today.